France seeks Brexit urgency as Wednesday deal unlikely

 “The 27 (EU states) must send a message of openness but also of concern and the need for urgency, so that negotiators resume talks not in November but immediately and find a deal,” the official said.

-“The right message is to say: ‘a deal is possible, but we are in a hurry and we should finalize a withdrawal agreement with a backstop quickly’.”
+“The right message is to say: ‘a deal is possible, but we are in a hurry and we should finalise a withdrawal agreement with a backstop quickly’.”

 An extension of the March 29 deadline, when Britain officially leaves the EU, is “not desirable”, the official added.